Trade agency rules Canadian lumber shipments hurting U.S. producers

 Ottawa is hoping a binational panel under NAFTA will strike down tariffs on Canadian softwood.

 Canada also challenged U.S. lumber tariffs on Nov.
-28 by taking its fight to the World Trade Organization,
+28 by taking its fight to the World Trade Organization.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.